Michael Barrett (parasitologist)

 Michael Barrett OBE FMedSci FRSE (born 29 December 1964) is Professor of Biochemical Parasitology at the University of Glasgow.
 His research focuses on understanding how drugs work against parasites and how parasites become resistant to drugs.
 He is also Director of Glasgow Polyomics, a facility specialising in genomic, proteomic and metabolomic technologies, and directs the Scottish Universities Life Sciences Alliance (SULSA).
 Barrett advises several international organisations on issues surrounding drug development and resistance, including the World Health Organization (WHO) where he is part of the expert group on human African trypanosomiasis (sleeping sickness) and the Drugs for Neglected Diseases initiative (DNDi).

 Early life and education

-Barrett was educated at Latton Green primary school and then Latton Bush secondary school in Harlow, Essex.
-He studied Zoology at University College London (1983-1986) qualifying with BSc Hons (Class 1).
+Barrett was educated at Latton Green primary school and Latton Bush secondary school in Harlow, Essex.
+He studied Zoology at University College London (1983-1986), qualifying with BSc Hons (Class 1).
 He went on to study for a PhD in Pathology at the University of Cambridge (Queens’ College), graduating in 1990.